zachmerrill/pock-note-widget/README.md

 Finally, open the project using:

 ```
-open pock-note.xcworkspace
+open Note.xcworkspace
 ```

-> Opening the project using the `pock-note.xcodeproj` will fail to compile!
-You must open `pock-note.xcworkspace`.
+> Opening the project using the `Note.xcodeproj` will fail to compile!
+You must open `Note.xcworkspace`.

 ### Testing
 Drag and drop your compiled `Note.pock` into Pock's widget installer.
 Pock will ask to reload via touchbar.